Current Discussions in the Modern Nouthetic Biblical Counseling Movement (MNBCM)

 Jay Adams was science-informed.

 Since Jay Adams used his understanding of 1970s neuroscience, science, psychological research, and psychiatric studies of the body/brain in his foundational books, what does that imply about the nouthetic counseling way of viewing and using neuroscience and science?
-What does Adams’s use of neuroscience in the 1970s suggest about how biblical counselors might view and use neuroscience today?
+What does Adams’s use of science and neuroscience in the 1970s suggest about how biblical counselors might view and use science and neuroscience today?

 Historically, Jay Adams was informed by the neuroscience and science of his day.
 In tracing this history, I am not saying that Jay Adams was an integrationist.
 Just like I would not make a blanket claim that clinically-informed biblical counselors are integrationists.